 Summer Seminar is a BME69000 seminar course.
 BME PhD students (admitted prior to Fall 2018) may use a Summer Seminar Series once as one of the four seminar courses required for the program.
-BME 5th year master's students may use a Summer Seminar Series as one of the two seminar courses required for that program.
+Weldon BME 5th year master's students may use a Summer Seminar Series as one of the two seminar courses required for that program.
 Students may self-register through myPurdue using the CRN for the course found in the Schedule of Classes.
 Students should connect to the Zoom meeting by 9:30am and attendance will be counted as long as student remains connected for the entire session.
 Registered students must attend at least 8 sessions in order to receive a satisfactory grade and credit.
 Two seminar substitutions will be allowed.

 It is not a requirement for the scheduled seminar speakers to register for BME69000 unless they plan to use Summer Seminar as one of the four required if admitted prior to Fall 2018.

 More information on BME Summer Seminar Series: